Project-Vyre/another-create-wiki/docs/wiki_content/docs_materials/materials.md

 Pre-Nether obtainable, infinitely renewable and able to be automated fully.
 {: .fs-4 .fw-300 }

+Gold is needed for making the `Precision Mechanism` which is an important item in creating the following items:
+- Potato Cannon
+- Wand of Symmetry
+  - This can do a lot of things like help you build walls symmetrically, or have quadrilateral symmetry or
+- Extendo Grip
+  - Grants 10 blocks of additional range to the player, has to be placed in your off-hand though.
+- Mechanical Arm
+  - This is highly useful for sorting items in your factory.

 ## Redstone
 Pre-Nether obtainable, non-renewable.
 {: .fs-4 .fw-300 }